tillgrallert/slides/dh/2023-regensburg/2023-06-27_minimal-computing.md

 ### Case study

-*Minimal computing* approaches to address the affordances of the digital (or lack thereof) "without the help we cannot get": technological resistance to languages other than English, neo-colonial silencing of the cultural record, complete lack of funds.
+*Minimal computing* approaches to address the affordances of the digital (or lack thereof) "without the help we can't get": technological resistance to languages other than English, neo-colonial silencing of the cultural record, complete lack of funds.

 ::::
 :::: column